-Story and photos by Dustin Rawlings, MSW/MDiv dual degree student, Macro Caucus co-chair
+Story by Dustin Rawlings, MSW/MDiv dual degree student, Macro Caucus co-chair

 The UNC School of Social Work hosted its annual networking night on March 25, 2014, for our Community, Management, and Policy Practice (CMPP) concentration.

 With a fabulous turnout from students, faculty and alumni, the Tate-Turner-Kuralt lobby was filled with a vibrant energy.
 This event provides an opportunity for students to meet and talk informally and meet other social workers with a macro interest, as well as enjoy a catered meal.
 Each year this event grows larger and continues to bring students, faculty and alumni to a common ground for lively conversation, good food, and networking.

 The evening started off with something new this year, the Agency Gift Poster Presentation Competition.

 Each student who is in a foundation-year field placement is required to complete an “agency gift” project as a part of their field experience.
 The agency gift is intended to help ensure that a substantive Community, Management and Policy project is incorporated into every foundation placement.
 Likewise, because our agencies donate a great deal of resources to our students, it is a way of giving back to the agencies.